For my final blog here on College Fashion, I’ve decided to write about something a bit different: what I’ve learned in college so far.

 2. Don’t be afraid to make mistakes – that’s how you learn!

 Freshman year was great and I have a really amazing group of friends to prove it.
 However, I will say that I did a lot of things back then that now make me say “what was I thinking?”
 I’ve realized that’s OK.
 That’s what freshman year is for: to test the waters and make mistakes.
+(See: the best things about your freshman year of college.)
 Your friends will stick by you through everything, and you will grow as a person because of it.

 3. The best remedy for heartbreak is spending time with your best friends.